-- taking short, quick breaths
+- Taking short, quick breaths

-- acting very sleepy or lethargic
+- Acting very sleepy or lethargic

-- falling unconscious or having fits.
+- Falling unconscious or having fits.

-Luckily, there are lots of things you can do to help your small pets beat the heat and stay happy and healthy.
+Prevention is always better than cure and there are lots of things you can do to help your small pets beat the heat and stay happy and healthy.

 How to help small pets cope with hot weather